zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service.md

         "stage5": "2.0.0.0",
     }
 ```
-**NOTE:** This samples depicts that all stages are serving version 2.0.0.0.
+**NOTE**: This samples depicts that all stages are serving version 2.0.0.0.

-* * *

-<a name="frequently-asked-questions-storage-account-registration"></a>
-### Storage account registration

-***Do I need to register a new storage account everytime I need to upload zip file ?***

-No. Registering a storage account with the hosting service is one-time process, as specified in .
-This allows the hosting service to find the latest version of your extension.

 * * *